 RBAC is a helpful control model used by organizations to establish and police access to their digital resources.
 RBAC is widely accepted as an effective method of access control, particularly for organizations with an IT infrastructure and requirements that span a multitude of systems and applications.
 With RBAC, roles and privileges can be easily assigned to users.
 That enables us to effectively regulate their activity within the system, reduce the threat of unauthorized access to sensitive information and ensure the integrity of data that is vital to the smooth operation of the enterprise.

-In this policy (Figure 22) for a purchase order a user is granted permission to do defined actions based on their role.
-Admins can do all actions, users can create and read, and managers can also update a PO.
+In this policy (Figure 22) for a purchase order, a user is granted permission to do defined actions based on their role.
+Admins can do all actions, users can create and read and managers can also update a PO.